 Here we have a 3 elements:

-• range-slider : used to style the background and selected range.
+: used to style the background and selected range.range-input

-• range-input : range input elements for selecting the minimum and maximum value.
+: range input elements for selecting the minimum and maximum value.range-price

-When viewed in the browser it will look like this:
+When viewed in the browser the range slider will look something like this:

 Now we can add some CSS starting with the slider background and selected range: